dipanshuzalke/OpenCollab/README.md

 # **OpenCollab**

 ## **Overview**
 **OpenCollab** is a platform designed to bring developers together to collaborate on open-source projects.
-It allows admins to post unique projects hosted on GitHub, enabling users to contribute based on their skills and interests.
-With features like skill-based filtering, community chat, and user profiles, **OpenCollab** simplifies collaboration and fosters a vibrant community of developers.
+Here, admin will post unique projects hosted on GitHub, enabling users to contribute based on their skills and interests.
+With features like skill-based filtering, community chat, and ChatBot, **OpenCollab** simplifies collaboration and fosters a vibrant community of developers.

 ---